How to Convert PNC Bank Statements to Excel, CSV, and QBO

 Reconciliation as the Final Check

-Once transactions are imported, run a PNC bank statement reconciliation within your accounting software.
+After import, reconcile the transactions against the PNC statement in your accounting software.
 Compare the transaction count and ending balance in your imported data against the figures on the PNC statement.
 If either doesn't match, a transaction was missed or duplicated during conversion.
 This check matters most when you combined multiple CSV downloads to work around the 90-day export limit or when you converted statement PDF data, since both scenarios introduce points where data can shift.
 QuickBooks provides a built-in reconciliation tool that flags discrepancies between your book balance and the statement ending balance.

 For readers who need detailed, step-by-step guidance on the QuickBooks side of this process, our guide on importing bank statement data into QuickBooks covers each workflow in full.